 The Love Connection Between Heart and Oral Health

-If you neglect your oral health, you’re at an increased risk for gum disease and heart disease.
-Gum disease is caused by plaque, a sticky film of bacteria that forms on the teeth throughout the day.
-When the plaque is not removed regularly through brushing and flossing, it irritates your gums and can cause gingivitis.
-Plaque can also cause tooth decay and gum damage.
+The rumors are true!
+If you neglect your oral and overall health, you’re at an increased risk for gum disease and heart disease.
+Gum disease is caused by needy, greedy plaque.
+A sticky film of bacteria forms on the teeth and can cause gingivitis.
+And, if plaque has the opportunity, it can cause tooth decay and gum damage.

 Show your heart some love with these tips:

 - Visit your doctor and dentist for regular checkups